prooph/proophessor/docs/tutorial/testing_aggregates.md

 method to the `Basket` aggregate that allows us to add a `Product`.

 We start simple in this chapter and leave a more complex implementation to the next chapter, "Aggregate Dependencies".
 First we need a new value object to reference a `Product`.
-Products are not part of our domain but are manged by an external ERP system.
+Products are not part of our domain but are managed by an external ERP system.

 *File: ./Basket/src/Model/ERP/ProductId.php*
 ```php